MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-connector.md

 #### Supported card not present countries/regions

-The following countries/regions are supported by Adyen for card not present transactions.
-[Contact Adyen](https://www.adyen.com/contact/sales) for details about support for a specific country/region.
-For current international availability of Commerce, visit the [International availability page](/dynamics365/get-started/availability).
+Adyen supports the following countries/regions for card not present transactions.
+For details about support for a specific country/region, [contact Adyen](https://www.adyen.com/contact/sales).
+For information on the current international availability of Commerce, see [International availability page](/dynamics365/get-started/availability).

 | Country/region |
 | --- |